SubhodeepSamanta/Dev-ToolBox/README.md

 - 🎨 **Customizable UI** — Toggle dark/light mode anytime for a distraction-free experience.
 - 🧩 **Multiple Tools in One** — JSON formatter, Base64 converter, and more, all in one place.
 - 🚀 **No Signup Required** — Start using instantly, with extra perks if you log in.
+- The Data is stored in LocalStorage when User is not loggedin and stored in database when user is loggedin
+- When clicked on a particular history it redirects to that page with more details
+- JSON Formatter with error handling for invalid JSON
+- Base64 Encoder/Decoder with other options
+- Lazy loading
+- Copy to Clipboard
+- Dark Mode (I have used Tailwind css)
+- User Authentication using tokens

 ---